Issue: Louisiana should not impose additional taxes or fees on energy sources such as electricity, oil, natural gas, and other hydrocarbons.

 Subsequent Purchaser: Oppose legislation which would create a right of action to assert claims for environmental damages that were caused or sustained prior to acquisition by a purchaser of the property.

-Sales Tax on Business Utilities: Support legislation which will clarify the definition of “energy sources” to assure that all are excluded from state sales and use tax.
+Definition of Energy Sources: Support legislation which will clarify the definition of “energy sources” to assure that all are excluded from state sales and use tax.

 Oil and Gas Development: Support legislation that will continue to offer incentives and a regulatory climate which would stimulate oil and gas exploration and production in Louisiana.
 Support streamlining of exploration, production and transportation permitting and reduction of regulatory burdens.
 Support primacy of state regulation over the siting, zoning, permitting, regulation of hydraulic fracturing, and other aspects of oil and natural gas operations.
 Oppose legislation and/or regulations that would impose additional restrictions on mineral leasing, drilling permit acquisition, or other onerous requirements that act as a disincentive to exploration, production and transportation of natural gas and oil unless and until valid, scientific studies document significant adverse impacts on the environment and risk assessments are attached.